deusalexmachina/IBM-Z-zOS-1/zOS-EzNoSLQ/EzNoSQL Documentation.md

              alternate indexes, a znsq_drop_index followed by a znsq_add_index will rebuild the index.
 Save a copy of the damaged database and report the problem to the z/OS Storage Administrator.
 ___________________________________________________________________________________________________________________
 0090(X'5A')  Access type not allowed.
-A write, update, or erase request was issued against a database opened for
+A write, update, or delete request was issued against a database opened for
              input (read) only.

              If write access is required, open the database for output if eligible.